Gold Reserve Act: U.S. economic historical narrative

 The United States was still suffering the negative effects of the 1929 stock market crash in 1934 when the Gold Reserve Act was enacted.
 President Roosevelt was challenged to decrease unemployment, raise wages and increase the money supply, but was restricted in doing so by the United States' strict adherence to the gold standard.
-The Gold Reserve Act, which banned the export of gold, restricted the ownership of gold and halted the convertibility of gold into paper money helped him overcome this obstacle.
+The Gold Reserve Act, which banned the export of gold, restricted the ownership of gold and halted the convertibility of paper money into gold helped him overcome this obstacle.
 This act ratified the previous Executive Order 6102 which required almost all gold to be exchanged for paper currency.

 Immediately following passage of the Act, the President revalued the price of gold to $35 per troy ounce.
 This devaluation of the dollar drastically increased the growth rate of the Gross National Product (GNP) from 1933 to 1941.
 Between 1933 and 1937 the GNP in the United States grew at an average rate of over 8 percent.
 This growth in real output is due primarily to a growth in the money supply M1, which grew at an average rate of 10 percent per year between 1933 and 1937.
 Traditional beliefs about the recovery from the Great Depression hold that the growth was due to fiscal policy and the United States' participation in World War II.
 Friedman and Schwartz claimed that the "rapid rate [of growth of the money stock] in three successive years from June 1933 to June 1936 ... was a consequence of the gold inflow produced by the revaluation of gold plus the flight of capital to the United States".
 Treasury holdings of gold in the US tripled from 6,358 in 1930 to 8,998 in 1935 (after the Act) then to 19,543 metric tonnes of fine gold by 1940.

 The revaluation of gold referenced was an active policy decision made by the Roosevelt administration in order to devalue the dollar.
 The largest inflow of gold during this period was in direct response to the revaluation of gold.
 An increase in M1, which is a result of an inflow of gold, would also lower real interest rates, thus stimulating the purchases of durable consumer goods by reducing the opportunity cost of spending.
 If the Gold Reserve Act had not been enacted, and money supply had followed its historical trend, then real GNP would have been approximately 25 percent lower in 1937 and 50 percent lower in 1942.